ashumkin/OverbyteICS/ReadMe8.txt

 3 - Next build and install the three design-time packages in the order they are listed in project manager.

+4 - Three packages are installed, called:
+    'Overbyte ICS Common Design-Time Package for Delphi xxx' 'Overbyte ICS FMX Design-Time Package for Delphi xxx' 'Overbyte ICS VCL Design-Time Package for Delphi xxx'

 Note that the new packaging is still beta/alpha, both package names and included units might change in a future beta drop.
 The old VCL packages are still there however they do no longer support FireMonkey and of course only one set of packages can be installed in the IDE at the same time, if you want both VCL and FMX install DXe2InstallVclFmx.groupproj only.
 Currently the XE2 package cache is buggy and should be disabled by adding the -nocache parameter.

+5 - The .\Samples\delphi\PlatformDemos\ folder contains FireMonkey sample
+projects that may all be built with FireMonkey for Mac OS X (and Windows).

 ALTERNATE INSTALLATION USING THE PACKAGE PROJECT FILES: